The Otherness: History

 Throughout the spring and summer of 2019 The Otherness embarked on a tour across the UK, Germany, Austria and The Netherlands.
 One show saw them performing at London's Electric Brixton as part of La Linea Latin Music Fest, in support of longstanding ska / Latin crossover pioneers Los Auténticos Decadentes.

 "LMIRL" (Let's Meet In Real Life) debut album by The Otherness.

-During the Coronavirus pandemic - following the cancellation of a European tour - the band both signed to German independent label Motor Music, and recruited guitarist Nico Kleihn.
+During the Coronavirus pandemic - following the cancellation of a European tour - the band signed to German independent label Motor Music.
 In 2021 the band announced their debut album LMIRL (standing for ‘Let’s Meet In Real Life’), slated for an October 1 worldwide release.
 The album was produced by Gaspar Benegas in Buenos Aires and mastered by Felix Davis at London's Metropolis studios.

 The band have been featured in significant Latin American media, such as Clarin, and the TN television channel.

 "A New Resistance" 4 track EP by The Otherness 2022.

 In September 2022, the band presented their video for single A New Resistance at Berlin's Argentine Embassy.
 The video was produced by Panorámica Producciones with the support of Ente Comodoro Turismo, the tourism agency of Comodoro Rivadavia.

 In October 2022, the band released a 4 track EP entitled "A New Resistance" and toured in Europe and the UK in the summer of 2023.

-By the end of 2024 they recorded a new album entitled "Broken Latitudes" with songs written and arranged in Berlin and Buenos Aires, and due to be released in 2025.
+By the end of 2024 they recorded a new album entitled "Broken Latitudes" with songs written and arranged in Berlin and Buenos Aires, and due to be released in 2026.
 This collection of songs was again produced by Gaspar Benegas in Argentina and mastered by Felix Davis at Metropolis Studios in London.

-During this period The Otherness was discovered and championed by the legendary DJ Rodney Bingenheimer and gained considerable airplay on his radioshow for SiriusXM in Los Angeles.
+During this period The Otherness was discovered and championed by DJ Rodney Bingenheimer and gained airplay on his radioshow for SiriusXM in Los Angeles.

-In late March of 2025 the group signed a management agreement contract with Brad Herman, a highly reputed entertainment business manager from California.